-Whenever a bill is filed, wherein an order of publication is not prayed, the Clerk shall issue the process of subpoena thereon, as of course and without the necessity of any prayer therefor in the bill, upon the application of the plaintiff, which subpoena shall contain the names of the parties, and be made returnable in the several counties on the first Monday of the month ensuing the date of its issue, and in Baltimore City shall be made returnable on the second Monday of the month ensuing the date of its issue, but the plaintiff may, by special direction, require any process to be made returnable at the return day next after the first return day for such process ensuing the issuance of the same.
+Whenever a bill is filed, wherein an order of publication is not prayed, the Clerk shall issue the process of subpoens thereon as of course, npon the application of the Tr.
+Dolal plaintiff, which shall contain the names of the parties, and be made returnable in the several counties on the first Monday of the month ensuing the date of its issue, and in Baltimore City shall be made returnable on the second Monday of the month ensuing the date of its issue, but the plaintiff may, by special direction, require any process to be made returnable at the return day next after the first return day for such process ensuing the issuance of the same.
 At the bottom of the subpoena shall be placed a memorandum that the defendant is required to file his answer or other defense in the Clerk's office within fifteen days after the return day.
-The Sheriff, or other person whose duty it may be to serve said process, shall serve the same promptly.
+The Sheriff or other person whose duty it may be to serve said process shall serve the same promptly.
 Where there is more than one defendant, the writ of subpoena may, at the election of the plaintiff, be sued out separately for each defendant, or a joint subpoena against all the defendants may be issued.

 In default of answer as provided in this rule the bill may be taken pro confesso, unless the time for filing the answer be extended as provided in Rule 15.

-Whenever any subpoena shall be returned not served as to any defendant, the plaintiff at any time before final decree shall be entitled to other subpoenas against such defendant.
+Whenever any subpoena shall be returned not served as to any defendant, the plaintiff shall be entitled to other subpoenas against such defendant.

-The service of process to require appearance shall be by reading, and delivering a copy of, the summons or other writ or order to the party to be served therewith; and in case the party be an infant or non compos mentis, in addition to the service on such party, a copy of the process or writ, or order, shall be left with the parent or guardian of the infant, if there be one within the jurisdiction of the Court, and with the committee or other person having the care of the person or estate of the party alleged to be non compos mentis; and such service shall be specially certified in the return of the officer making the service.
+The service of process to require appearance shall be by reading, and delivering a copy of, the summons or other writ or order to the party to be served therewith; and in case the party be an infant or non composementis, in addition to the service on such party, a copy of the process or writ, or order, shall be left with the parent or guardian of the infant, if there be one within the jurisdiction of the Court, and with the committee or other person having the care of the person or estate of the party alleged to be non composementis; and such service shall be specially certified in the return of the officer making the service.

-APPOINTMENT OF GUARDIAN OR NEXT FRIEND
+APPOINTMENT OF GUARDIAN OR NEXT FRIEND.